StanBankras/browser-technologies-2021/README.md

 * Javascript can allow for nice carroussel experience

 ## Web API research
-I am most likely going to research the [MediaStream Image Capture API](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream_Image_Capture_API) for this project, since I might be able to offer users the feature to capture an image and directly put it into their album.
+At first, I was most likely going to research the [MediaStream Image Capture API](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream_Image_Capture_API) for this project, since I might be able to offer users the feature to capture an image and directly put it into their album.

+However, I found out that mobile & tablet users already get the option to capture images immediately when they press to upload a file to a file input (that supports images).
+I didn't see this API as an enhancement to my app anymore

 ## Progressive enhancement idea
 The goal of this project is to build a fully progressive enhanced website that works on many different browsers, with / without javascript and with / without CSS.
 Here's how I technically plan to achieve these so-called layers: